Description & contact details of each FDAC

 East Sussex FDAC opened in April 2015.
 It has grown out of the existing multi-disciplinary SWIFT service, commissioned jointly by Children’s Social Care and the local NHS Foundation Trust.

 East Sussex has been particularly interested in using the FDAC approach to address mental health and domestic violence issues affecting substance misusing parents.
-The court operates out of Hastings, and the team is based in Eastbourne.
+The court operates out of Hastings and Brighton Court, and the team is based in Eastbourne.

 Gloucestershire FDAC launched in March 2013.
 The team sits within the local authority Children & Young People Service and operates out of one court in Gloucester.